PolideaInternal/airflow-breeze-gcp-extension/README.md

 downloaded (it takes up about 2 gigabytes!)
 Ensure you do not have any open workspaces, then use `./run_environment.sh --cleanup-image` to delete the image.

-Note that the disk space will not be actually reclaimed until you run `docker system prune`.
+Note that after cleanup the disk space is not reclaimed.
+It will be reclaimed when you run `docker system prune`.

 You may also delete the workspace folders after you are done with them.